marcio-pessoa/x1/README.md

 ## Videos

-Watch this projects videos on [YouTube Playlist].
+Watch some demo videos on [YouTube].

 ## Changes